 Now Naaman’s insides filled with wrath

-when he was told to take a bath,
+when told that he must take a bath,

 Not once, not twice, but seven times.

 Was it to pay for all his crimes?

 His servants said.
 “Would you be healed?”

 So, from his back, his robe he peeled.

 He took his shirt and vest off too,